UUPharmacometrics/xpose4/README.md

 ## Introduction

-Xpose 4 is a ground-floor rewrite of Xpose 3.1.
-Chief amongst the enhancements in the new version is the migration from S-PLUS to R, a free, multi-platform statistical environment.
-We have also added direct access to Xpose functions from the command line, and, through R, access to Xpose tools by third-party applications.
+Xpose 4 is a collection of functions to be used as a model building aid for nonlinear mixed-effects (population) analysis using NONMEM.
+It facilitates data set checkout, exploration and visualization, model diagnostics, candidate covariate identification and model comparison.

 ## R installation

 To install xpose you will need:

 * R version >=2.2.0.
-Download the latest version of R from www.r-project.org.
+Download the latest version of R from http://www.r-project.org.

 ## Xpose 4 Installation